prowler-cloud/prowler/docs/tutorials/allowlist.md

 Make sure that the credentials that Prowler uses can invoke the Lambda Function:

 ```
 - PolicyName: GetAllowList
   PolicyDocument:
     Version: '2012-10-17'
     Statement:
       - Action: 'lambda:InvokeFunction'
         Effect: Allow
         Resource: arn:aws:lambda:REGION:ACCOUNT_ID:function:FUNCTION_NAME
 ```

 The Lambda Function can then generate an Allowlist dynamically.
-Here is the code an example Python Lambda Function that generates an Allowlist
+Here is the code an example Python Lambda Function that generates an Allowlist:

 ```
 def handler(event, context):